 9. Housing Regression

 If classification isn’t your thing, then might I recommend this ready-made regression project in which you can predict home prices using variables like square footage, number of bedrooms, and year built.
 A project such as this can help you understand the factors driving home sales and let you get creative in your feature engineering.
 Try to involve outside data that can serve as proxies for quality of life, education, and other things that might influence home prices.
-And if you want to show off your scraping skills, then you can always create your own dataset by scraping Zillow.
+And if you want to show off your scraping skills, you can always create your dataset by scraping Zillow.

 10. Seeds Clustering